Conchs are large sea-snail mollusks that live in shallow waters and are frequent marine encounters for divers and snorkelers in Cozumel.

-This combo has made the humble conch far more popular as a commodity than simply as cool, ancient-looking animals to be observed from afar in the wild.
+This combo has made the humble conch far more popular as a commodity than simply as a cool, ancient-looking animal to be observed from afar in the wild.

 Read on for more on which conchs you’re likely to see while snorkeling or scuba diving in Cozumel, and what to be aware of to help them out in eco-friendly ways and responsible travel.

 Conchs That Inhabit Cozumel’s Dive Sites

 This stretch of the Mesoamerican barrier reef is home to several local conch shell animals, and Cozumel divers can encounter them on pretty much every dive.

 They’re a great subject for beginner underwater photographers, as they’re everywhere you look, and they can’t run away from you too fast!

 But at the same time, it does take growing skill with your diving buoyancy and overall control to get close to them, and do so slowly and calmly enough to see their excellent eyestalk, for example.
 (If you’re too abrupt or awkward, they’re more likely to pull fully into their shell, for obvious reasons).

 It’s especially easy to find various conchs while diving in Cozumel if you look in grassy seabed areas on certain dive sites, or anywhere along the sandy ocean floor.

 There are notable sandy slopes in the Palancar reef section that are full of them, for example.